peterdouglas/ccminer/README.txt

                           sib         use to mine Sibcoin
                           skein       use to mine Skeincoin
                           skein2      use to mine Woodcoin
-                          skunk       use to mine Signatum
                           timetravel  use to mine MachineCoin
-                          tribus      use to mine Denarius
                           x11evo      use to mine Revolver
                           x11         use to mine DarkCoin
                           x14         use to mine X14Coin